awsdocs/amazon-efs-user-guide/doc_source/metered-sizes.md

 ## Metering an Amazon EFS File System<a name="metered-sizes-fs"></a>

 The metered size of an Amazon EFS file system includes the sum of the sizes of all current objects in the standard and IA storage classes\.
-The size of each object is calculated from a representative sampling that represents the size of the object during the metered hour, for example the hour from 8:00 AM to 9:00 AM\.
+The size of each object is calculated from a representative sampling that represents the size of the object during the metered hour\.
+An example is the hour from 8 AM to 9 AM\.

 For example, an empty file contributes 6 KiB \(2 KiB metadata \+ 4 KiB data\) to the metered size of its file system\.
 Upon creation, a file system has a single empty root directory and therefore has a metered size of 6 KiB\.